Female Sexuality in Society and Self

 To have sex, or not to have sex, that is the question.

-I think, like anything, as long as you are safe and happy, feel free to make any decision suited to you.
-Sure, adhere to the concept of sexual abstinence.
-Or break free from the stigma around casual.
+Like anything, as long as you are safe and happy, feel free to make any decision suited to you.
+Adhere to the concept of sexual abstinence.
+Break free from the stigma around casual.
+World’s your oyster.

-How I feel?
+How do I feel?
 It’s complex; I can’t come up with a definitive answer.

 Therefore, where is my medium?
 It’s something I’m honestly still attempting to understand.

 Being a woman of this age and environment is empowering, and I agree we should feel this way.
-Just first ask if it is in hope of giving power to yourself or others.
-The only aspect which matters for either is loving yourself in this choice.
-Life is for you, so don’t waste it pleasing others at your own expense
+Just first, ask if it is in the hope of giving power to yourself or others.
+The only aspect that matters for either is loving yourself in this choice.
+Life is for you, so don’t waste it pleasing others at your own expense.
+As always, get good at pleasing yourself.

 Previous